How we work

 2013 marked the 60th Anniversary of the International Student Identity Card (ISIC).
 To recognise ISICs 60 years of history a short documentary featuring interviews with key people central to the ISIC cards significant milestones in the past and present.

-ISIC 60th Anniversary documentary from ISIC Global Office on Vimeo.
+ISIC 60th Anniversary documentary from ISIC Service Office on Vimeo.

 A change in focus

 Want to know more on the history of ISIC?
-View the 2013 ISIC Association Annual Report with a timeline of our history.
+View the latest timeline featured in the 2017 ISIC Association Annual Report.

 Facts & figures

-Present in more than 130 countries and territories worldwide, and over 100 million valid cardholders since its creation, ISIC is the only internationally recognised proof of student status.
+Present in close to 130 countries and territories worldwide, and over 100 million valid cardholders since its creation, ISIC is the only internationally recognised proof of student status.